bcli12/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 class ComputerInfo{
     public static void main(String[] args){
-        System.out.println(System.out.getProperty("os.name"));
-        System.out.println(System.out.getProperty("user.name"));
-        System.out.println(System.out.getProperty("user.home"));
-        System.out.println(System.out.getProperty("user.dir));
+        System.out.println(System.getProperty("os.name"));
+        System.out.println(System.getProperty("user.name"));
+        System.out.println(System.getProperty("user.home"));
+        System.out.println(System.getProperty("user.dir"));
 }
 ```
-* Now, type the following command, again with `id` replaced by 3 unique letters.
+* Now, type the following command, with `id` replaced by 3 unique letters.
 Don't forget the `:~/` at the end!
 ```
 scp ComputerInfo.java cs15lwi22<id>@ieng6.ucsd.edu:~/
 ```
 * After typing your password and logging back into the remote computer, run `ls` to see if `ComputerInfo.java` has been successfully copied.
 Compile and run the code with the commands you used on your local computer.
-A different output should appear:
+A similar output should appear:

 ![Image](SCP.png)
 * **NOTICE**: Unlike my screen, you will be prompted with a required password entry after using SCP and SSH.
-We will learn how to allievate this inconvenience in the next steps.
+We will learn how to allievate this inconvenience in the next step.

 **5. Setting an SSH Key**
 * To replace your password, we will create `ssh` keys with the command `ssh-keygen`, generating a public key, copied to the remote computer, and a private key, stored on your local computer.
-Below, commands should be run on your computer. **NOTICE**: Windows users will also have to follow different [steps](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) to generate keys.
+Below, follow these commands. **NOTICE**: Windows users will also have to follow extra [steps](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) to generate keys.
+*  `username`, in the directions below, should also be replaced by your local computer username.
 ```
 $ ssh-keygen
 Generating public/private rsa key pair.